 Mariposa County's rural nature makes the prioritization of neighborhoods nearly impossible in our rural community.
 There are no cities in Mariposa County.
 The largest town and county seat is Mariposa.
 Mariposa has a population of approximately 2,200 people, based on the 2010 census; and is the center of most services.
-Many of our youth live in "neighborhoods" that are best defined as geographical neighborhoods; not population centers, which are normally associated with the definition.
+Many of our youth live in "neighborhoods" that are best defined as geographical neighborhoods, not population centers, which are normally associated with the definition.

 Yosemite National Park is partially located in Mariposa County.
 No discussion of youth impact on neighborhoods could be made without mentioning Yosemite National Park.
 The park continues to have a lack of Federal resources to deal with juvenile crime in the park.
-Although, with the reduction in delinquent activities over the past several years nationwide, the Probation Department in Mariposa County has not received many juvenile crime referrals from the park.

-Since Mariposa is the area of most activities, many youth related activities are centered there as well.
+With the reduction in delinquent activities over the past several years nationwide, the Mariposa County Probation Department has not received many juvenile delinquent referrals from the park.
+Since Mariposa is the area of most activities, many youth-related activities are centered there as well.
 Youth are known to congregate in the downtown area.
-The recent addition of the Ethos Youth Center in Mariposa has become a popular location for youth to congregate, relieving some of the loitering issues for local businesses.
+The Ethos Youth Center in Mariposa has become a popular location for youth to congregate, relieving some of the loitering issues for local businesses.

 It is also difficult to prioritize and identify one school over another as being more at risk of delinquent crime than others.
 However, the Spring Hill Alternative Education School site generally deals with the more problematic students.
 This school site has students that have difficulty being successful at the other traditional school sites in the school district.
-The Deputy Probation Officer assigned to the Probation Department's Juvenile Division often responds to the alternative education school site to assist school personnel with those students who disrupt the learning environment.
+The deputy probation officer assigned to the department's juvenile division may respond to the alternative education school site to assist school personnel with those students who disrupt the learning environment.